UTSCCSCC01/finalprojects22-fit/doc/sprint2/Documentation.md

 **utility**: directory containing general helper functions

 * format.js: contains functions for formatting, cleaning, and converting objects.
+* constants.js: contains constants that are frequently used throughout the application
+* dataHandler.js: contains variables that can be changed across different uses of the application but are otherwise used throughout

 **App.js**: entry point of the react native frontend (contains tab bar navigation)